-Paul Sarbanes (born 1933) represented Maryland in the U.S. Senate for five terms before retiring in 2007.
+Paul Sarbanes (1933-2020) represented Maryland in the U.S. Senate for five terms before retiring in 2007.
 He never received less than 59 percent of the vote in his campaigns for Senate.

 Before going to the Senate in 1977, Sarbanes served three terms in the U.S. House, where as a member of the Judiciary Committee he introduced the first article of impeachment - alleging obstruction of justice - against President Richard Nixon in 1974.
 During his Senate career, he was sponsor of the Sarbanes-Oxley Act of 2002, which reformed U.S. securities laws in the wake of corporate and accounting scandals, such as those that doomed Enron and Adelphia Communications.
 He was a member of the Senate Banking, Housing and Urban Affairs Committee and served on the Foreign Relations Committee, the Budget Committee and the Joint Economic Committee.

 Sarbanes grew up on Maryland’s Eastern Shore.
 His parents were Greek immigrants and operated a diner in Salisbury.

 Arthur Levitt (born 1931) was the 25th chairman of the Securities and Exchange Commission.
 He was appointed by President Bill Clinton in 1993 and served 10 years, longer than any chairman before him.

 Levitt, a native of Brooklyn, was known for his work to protect small investors.
 He was credited with improving the quality of the financial reporting process, working to maintain the independence of auditors, promoting the use of plain English in financial documents, and battling Internet fraud.